Romans 3:20

 Every believer should know what it means to be “justified.”
 This describes the gracious act of God whereby He declares the believing sinner righteous through the merits of Jesus Christ.
 Justification never changes.
 Once God has declared you righteous, your standing before Him is settled for eternity.
 However, your daily walk is quite another matter.
 This changes as we yield to the Spirit and obey His Word. (see study of Three Tenses of Salvation)

-"Salvation by works rests on keeping the Mosaic Law.
+Constable notes that "Salvation by works rests on keeping the Mosaic Law.
 This does not mean that the Mosaic Law required works for salvation but that those who hope to earn salvation by their works look to the Mosaic Law as what God requires.
 God’s gift of salvation, however, rests on a different law (principle) that God has also ordained and revealed.
 This “law” is that salvation becomes ours by faith in Jesus Christ.
 Faith is what God requires, not works."
-(Tom Constable's Expository Notes on the Bible)
+(Romans 3 Commentary)

-"One would think that the sinner would love to be forgiven at no cost.
+Mounce comments that "One would think that the sinner would love to be forgiven at no cost.
 Unfortunately that is not the case.
 After all, sinners have their pride.
 They desperately want to claim some role in their own redemption.
 Unacceptable, says God."
 (Mounce, R. H. Vol. 27: Romans.
-The New American Commentary. page 38.
-Nashville: Broadman & Holman Publishers)
+The New American Commentary. page 38)

 This verse might suggest that the Law could justify "SOME" things but through Christ come justification from all things.
 That is not what he is teaching.
 What Paul is saying here is that through faith in Christ a man can be justified from every charge of guilt that might be brought against him—a clearance that could never be obtained under the law of Moses.